motaouia/React-TodoList-App/README.md

 I Followed the link above:
 https://jinalshah999.medium.com/reactjs-step-by-step-tutorial-series-part-4-build-todo-application-using-reactjs-ab219c9b3608

-We use Boostrao and Fontawsome to style the app
+We use Boostra and Fontawsome to style the app

 ############################################################
 # Getting Started with Create React App